Art Conservation for the Midwest — Preserving What Matters

 For Museums, Community Collections & Families

-We work with museums without in-house labs, libraries and universities, historical societies and halls of fame, small community organizations with a single significant item, and private collectors with meaningful pieces.
-Whether it’s a campus archive in Columbus, a local banner in Pittsburgh, or a portrait hanging in a family home in Cincinnati, our approach is welcoming, clear, and grounded in museum-level standards.
+We work with museums of all sizes, libraries and universities, historical societies and halls of fame, small community organizations, and private collectors.
+Whether it’s a rare document in a campus archive in Columbus, a collections survey in Dayton, or a portrait hanging in a family home in Akron, our approach is welcoming, clear, and grounded to the highest ethical standards.

 A man in a purple shirt is working on a painting on a table